abdxdev/AI-LaTeX-Helper/README.md

 ## Contributing

-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/abdbbdii/AI-LaTeX-Helper)
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on [GitHub](https://github.com/abdbbdii/AI-LaTeX-Helper).

+## Repository

+The source code for this extension is available on [GitHub](https://github.com/abdbbdii/AI-LaTeX-Helper).